this method

 TEACHER TECHNIQUES TO MAKE IT Easy FOR THE RIGHT BRAIN

-1. Make it easy by starting the drawing of a SINGLE ORIGINAL LINE THAT DOES NOT CONNECT TO DEFINE A SHAPE.
+1. Make it easy by asking students to start the drawing of a SINGLE ORIGINAL LINE THAT DOES NOT CONNECT TO DEFINE A SHAPE.
+Do not allow students to look at the paper while the hand is in motion.
 Try a piece of wire that is bent in a way so it stands up on the table in front of the student.
 Make a variety of intervals between the kinks and bends.
 Every segment is different.
 Avoid any subject matter (do not give the left brain a chance to summarize or generalize it).
 It can be fun for students to make these abstract wire "sculptures" for each other to draw.
 This way they learn to make challenging ones for their own independent practice at home.

 2. Make it easy by limiting this to a short time.
 I use no more than five or ten minutes at the start of every period for this kind of practice, but do it before every art lesson or every day so it becomes habitual like a SHORT PRACTICE RITUAL or "warm up drill" for art class.